 They opened our flats and took out TVs, refrigerators and microwaves.
 I saw it myself how they looted the flats from the fourth floor.
 I was at the balcony and saw it.
 People on Molodyozhnaya Street also saw the armed forces of Ukraine pickup trucks coming at night.
 At night they loaded everything they could on the trucks.
-So in two days after they kicked the people out of their flats, they immediately started looting".
+It was a couple of days after they had kicked people out of their flats.
+So in two days after they kicked the people out of their flats, they immediately started looting.